 What We Do

-In many of BC’s rural and remote communities, free-roaming dogs and cats are in distress on their own.
+In many of BC’s rural and remote communities, free-roaming cats are in distress and left on their own.

 Many people assume cats are able to fend for themselves.
 But when they are abandoned, cats and kittens suffer greatly from lack of food and starvation, diseases, injuries, exposure to extreme weather, endless cycles of pregnancy, and eventually inhumane death.

-Paws for Hope is addressing this massive problem with a comprehensive approach that includes animal transportation and transfers, trap/neuter/return programs, and veterinary care support in smaller communities.
+Paws for Hope is addressing this massive problem through partnerships with communities and organizations that include animal transportation and transfers, trap/neuter/return programs, and veterinary care support.

 Providing support, building capacity